Beverly Mayne Kienzle

-Beverly Mayne Kienzle (born 1947) retired in 2015 as the John H. Morison Professor of the Practice in Latin and Romance Languages at the Harvard Divinity School, Harvard University.
-She is a specialist in Christian Latin, Latin paleography, and medieval Christianity.
+Beverly Mayne Kienzle (born 1947) is a specialist in Christian Latin, Latin paleography, and medieval Christianity.
+She was the John H. Morison professor of the practice in latin and romance languages at the Harvard Divinity School, Harvard University.
 She has published over seventy articles and fifteen books, including five on Hildegard of Bingen.
 Her latest book is an authoritative biography of her grandmother, Virginia Cary Hudson, author of the best-selling O Ye Jigs and Juleps!.